acenet-arc/cloud_from_a_to_z/_episodes/git-hub-hosting-demo.md

 teaching: 15
 exercises: 0
 questions:
 -
 objectives:
 -
 keypoints:
 -
 ---

 # Jekyll site hosting options

 First off, what does it mean to host a site?
-So far we have created and viewed our Jekyll websites from a computer setup for you on the Compute Canada cloud.
-This computer provides the necessary software to generate your static Jekyll site from your markdown and HTML and CSS source content.
+So far we have created and viewed our Jekyll websites from a computer setup for you on the Alliance cloud and later on a VM we setup ourselves in this workshop.
+These computers provided the necessary software to generate your static Jekyll site from your markdown and HTML and CSS source content.
 It also has a webserver setup and configured to allow your site to be viewed from the internet.
 This service of providing a computer on which you site is served up to the public on the internet is known as site hosting.

-Shortly we will walk through the process of creating such a setup to host our Jekyll sites.
-However, another popular and free hosting option for Jekyll websites is something called github, which will take a look at now.
+However for static sites and in particular Jekyll sites, another popular and free hosting option is available.
+A service called github, which will take a look at now.

 # What is github?